Battles of Khalkhin Gol: Japanese assessment and reforms

 The Japanese similarly considered the result not a failing of tactics, but one that simply highlighted a need to address the material disparity between themselves and their neighbours.
 They made several reforms as a result of this battle: Tank production was increased from 500 annually to 1,200 in 1939.
 A mechanized headquarters was established in early 1941, and the new Type 1 47 mm anti-tank gun was introduced as a response to the Soviet 45 mm.
 These cannons were mounted on Type 97 Chi-Ha tanks, resulting in the Type 97 ShinHoTo Chi-Ha ("New Turret") variant, which became the IJA's standard medium tank by 1942.

 IGHQ also dispatched General Tomoyuki Yamashita to Germany in order to learn more about tank tactics, following the crushingly one-sided Battle of France and the signing of the Tripartite Pact.
 He returned with a report where he stressed the need for mechanization and more medium tanks.
 Accordingly, plans were put underway for the formation of 10 new armoured divisions in the near future.

 Despite all of the above, Japanese industry was not productive enough to keep up with either the United States or the Soviet Union, and Yamashita warned against going to war with them for this reason.
 His recommendations were not taken to heart, and Japanese militarists eventually successfully pushed for war with the United States.
-In spite of their recent experience and military improvements, the Japanese would generally continue to underestimate their adversaries, emphasizing the courage and determination of the individual soldier as a way to make up for their lack of numbers and smaller industrial base.
+In spite of their recent experience and military improvements, the Japanese generally continued to underestimate their adversaries, emphasizing the courage and determination of the individual soldier as a way to make up for their lack of numbers and smaller industrial base.
 To varying degrees, the basic problems that faced them at Khalkhin Gol would haunt them again when the Americans and British recovered from their defeats of late 1941 and early 1942 and turned to the conquest of the Japanese Empire.

-Also, events exposed a severe lack of procedures for emergency staunching of bleeding.
+Also, events exposed a severe lack of procedures for emergency stanching of bleeding.
 The original Japanese doctrine explicitly forbade first aid to fellow soldiers without prior orders from an officer, and first-aid training was lacking.
-As result, a large proportion of Japanese dead was due to hemorrhaging from untreated wounds.
+As a result, a large proportion of Japanese dead was due to hemorrhaging from untreated wounds.
 Furthermore, up to 30% of the total casualties were due to dysentery, which the Japanese believed was delivered by Soviet biological-warfare aerial bombs.
-To reduce susceptibility to diseases, future Japanese divisions would commonly include specialized Epidemic Prevention and Water Purification Departments.
+To reduce susceptibility to diseases, future Japanese divisions commonly included specialized Epidemic Prevention and Water Purification Departments.
 Finally, the Japanese food rations were found to be unsatisfactory, both in packing and in nutritional value.